spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

 Another way is to use the :code:`nbsphinx-toctree` tag as metadata for the :code:`index.ipynb` file's Markdown cells.

-To edit a cells metadata in jupyter notebook you have to toggle the Cell Toolbar to Edit Metadata through the View tab: View -> Cell Toolbar -> Edit Metadata.
+To edit a cells' metadata in Jupyter notebook you have to toggle the Cell Toolbar to Edit Metadata through the View tab: View → Cell Toolbar → Edit Metadata.
-Or, if your using JupyterLab, the cell metadata is available through the Property Inspector tab (marked by two small cogwheels in the top right corner) under advanced tools.
+Or, if you're using JupyterLab, the cell metadata is available through the Property Inspector tab (marked by two small cogwheels in the top right corner) under advanced tools.
 The :code:`nbsphinx-toctree` metadata tag should be added to all individual cells containing a list of links to other notebooks.
 An example of what to add is shown below.